 Many of these machine-made cameos are being sold as hand-carved and many dealers aren’t even aware they are selling mass-produced, machine-made pieces.

 Nancy Schuring assisted with this article.
 Nancy founded Devon Fine Jewelry over 40 years ago from a love of jewelry, gemstones and design.
-Her showroom displays a large selection of colored gemstones, diamonds, and one-of-a-kind Devon Originals.
-Her love of history created a lifelong fascination with antique jewelry.
 She also founded the Devon Foundation to provide lapidary scholarships to young people in gem-rich countries. www.devonfinejewelry.com • www.devonfoundation.com